EclairJS/eclairjs-examples/bluemix-simple-example/README.md

 ## Installation

+A detailed guide on how to set this example up can be found [here](https://developer.ibm.com/node/2016/08/25/running-apache-spark-applications-with-node-js-on-ibm-bluemix/).

 1) You will need to setup a running instance of [Apache Spark 1.6 and EclairJS Nashorn](https://github.com/EclairJS/eclairjs-node/wiki/Build-and-Package) (or use our [Docker Container](https://github.com/EclairJS/eclairjs-node/wiki/Using-the-Docker-Container#deploying-on-ibm-bluemix) on Bluemix).